librenms/librenms/doc/Alerting/Transports.md

 Alertmanager can group them by alert meta, ideally producing one single notice in case an issue occurs.

-It is possible to configure as much label values as required in Alertmanager Options section.
-Every label and it's value should be entered as a new line.
+It is possible to configure as many label values as required in Alertmanager Options section.
+Every label and its value should be entered as a new line.

+Multiple Alertmanager URLs (comma separated) are supported.
+Each URL will be tried and the search will stop at the first success.

 [Alertmanager Docs](https://prometheus.io/docs/alerting/alertmanager/)